Saijiki (3776 album)

 Saijiki (歳時記) is the second full-length studio album by Japanese Idol unit 3776 (Minanaro), released on August 28, 2019.

-Before releasing this, 3776 had some songs about the four seasons in Japan.
-Producer Akira Ishida mixed these songs with some Japanese traditional children's songs and made the album like "DJ mix".
-Throughout the album, main performer Chiyono Ide counts 365 days from January to December and 12 koku (Japanese old hour system).
-The title of each song means the month, the measure of rhythm, the tonality.
+3776 initially had songs about the culture of the four seasons in Japan.
+Producer Akira Ishida mixed these songs with Japanese traditional children's songs and made the album resemble a DJ performance, as well as looping continuously.
+Throughout the album, main performer Chiyono Ide counts 365 days from January to December and 12 koku (Japanese old hour system), and a vocal loop of her chanting the zodiac is heard in the background.
+The title of each song means the month, the measure of rhythm, and the tonality.